 The Priority Habitat and Species Program is the Department’s primary means of transferring fish and wildlife information from our resource experts to local governments, landowners, and others who work to protect habitat.
-The information is used primarily by cities and counties to implement and update land use plans and development regulations under the Growth Management Act and Shoreline Management Act.
+This information is used primarily by cities and counties to implement and update land use plans and development regulations under the the Growth Management Act and Shoreline Management Act.

-In the State Wildlife Action Plan “Habitats of Greatest Conservation Need” chapter, prairie corresponds to these ecological systems of concern: Willamette Valley Upland Prairie and Savanna and Willamette Valley Wet Prairie.
+In the Department’s State Wildlife Action Plan “Habitats of Greatest Conservation Need” chapter, prairie corresponds to these ecological systems of concern: Willamette Valley Upland Prairie and Savanna and Willamette Valley Wet Prairie.

-The Department’s State Wildlife Action Plan is part of a nationwide effort by all 50 states and five U.S. territories to develop conservation action plans for fish, wildlife, and their natural habitats—identifying opportunities for species’ recovery before they are imperiled and more limited.
+The State Wildlife Action Plan is part of a nationwide effort by all 50 states and five U.S. territories to develop conservation action plans for fish, wildlife, and their natural habitats—identifying opportunities for species’ recovery before they are imperiled and more limited.
 A habitat of greatest conservation need is defined as an ecological system and community types that are essential to the conservation of Species of Greatest Conservation Need in Washington.

 Major threats to prairie habitat